tributech-solutions/tributech-oem-module-iot-kit-examples/nRF52840-DK/README.md

 ![Tributech OEM shield Twin configuration](images/DSAAgentConfigurationPage.png)

 Depending on the location where the OEM shield is stationed and the LTE CAT-M connection the configuration pull can last several seconds.
-When the current configuration is shown in the DSA the user can start changing the configuration.
+When the current configuration is shown in the web portal the user can start changing the configuration.
 The most important part of the configuration change is to add a custom stream.
 To be able to add a new stream first the user should add a new source.
 To add a new source right-click on the device name and choose "Add Source".
 Furthermore search for "Embedded Source" this is the only source which can be added to a OEM shield device all other sources will be ignored.